mzabani/Fos/README.md

 Error handling and logging
 --------------------------
 You can define a logger that is used internally when handling connections from the FastCgi Server and other operations.
-You just need to implement the FastCgiNet.Logging.ILogger interface and register your instance to your instance of FosSelfHost with the SetLogger method.
-At this point, a lot of Debug information is logged, since this project is in its infancy.
+You just need to implement the Fos.Logging.IServerLogger interface and register your instance to your instance of FosSelfHost with the SetLogger method.
 Please note:
 - If you have set a logger that implements IDisposable, it will be disposed when the server is disposed.
 - If the application throws an exception, Fos *will* display it to the visitor.
 If you don't want exceptions showing, add middleware that will handle exceptions first thing in your pipeline.